Everything You Need to Know About UK Non-Resident Tax

 UK non-resident tax is the tax imposed on individuals who are not considered residents of the United Kingdom for tax purposes.
 It applies to their UK-sourced income and gains.

-The UK has a tax-free allowance of £12,570, this is available for non-residents too.
-Provided they are a British/EEA National or the allowance is provided as part of the Double Tax Agreement between the UK and the country they reside in.
+The UK has a tax-free allowance of £12,570, which is available for non-residents, too.
+Provided they are a British/EEA National, or the allowance is provided as part of the Double Tax Agreement between the UK and the country they reside in.

 3. What's the process for filing an online UK tax return as a non-resident?